Preparing a Parent for Elderly Live in Care

 How live-in care can help your parent

 A live-in elderly caregiver can offer much of the same benefits that a residential care home offers whilst also offering a one-to-one tailored care package to maximise the benefits for your parent.
 For instance, if your parent is struggling to keep up with household chores such as hoovering, laundry, cooking, and cleaning.

 A live-in carer can support your parent with these duties and depending on the care package and level of need they can adjust the amount of support provided.
 For example, your loved one may enjoy cooking themselves but they may be slightly forgetful when it comes to the timings and turning off the oven after cooking.
 A live-in carer can be on hand to support these aspects of the activity without taking over the whole process of cooking.
 In addition, a live-in carer can provide medication management, personal care support, transport help, companionship and this can be for one parent or both parents depending on your situation.

 How to prepare your parent for live-in care at home

 Preparing a parent for live-in care can be quite straightforward or it may be challenging as you may find they are resistant to having a carer come and live with them in their home.
-Care in the home may be viewed by your parent as them losing their independence so it is a good idea to have a conversation with them about why elderly live-in care is often a good idea and to talk through some of their concerns with them.
-A care agency may be able to talk to the both of you about how live-in care works so that any questions either of you have can be answered by a professional.
+Care in the home may be viewed by your parent as them losing their independence, so it is a good idea to have a conversation with them about why elderly live-in care can be a good idea.
+Talk through some of their concerns with them.
+A care agency may be able to talk to both of you about how live-in care works so that any questions either of you has can be answered by a professional.

 Most of the ways you can help prepare your parent for live-in care are around conversation.
 Prior to talking to your loved one, try to find out about suitable care options in their area, think about what type of care they might need and how much input they could start off with.
 You might want to ask other family members to be involved as they can offer additional suggestions and support.